-Huawei P10 Plus vs iPhone 7 Plus Camera Shootout: Pro Controls v Ease Of Use
+Huawei P10 Plus Vs. iPhone 7 Plus Camera Shootout: Pro Controls Vs. Ease Of Use

 The Huawei P10 Plus’ cameras are equally formidable on their own, however.
 Partnering with Leica once more, the P10 Plus’ dual sensors are extremely high-quality.
 The device’s front camera alone, which features an 8MP selfie sensor with f/1.9 aperture, is capable of producing premium portrait shots with multiple effects.
 At the rear of the device, however, is where the magic of the P10 Plus really happens.

-The Huawei P10 Plus is equipped with two Leica-branded sensors, one 20MP monochrome camera and another 12MP RGB sensor.
+The Huawei P10 Plus is equipped with two Leica-branded sensors, one 20MP monochrome camera, and another 12MP RGB sensor.
 The 10MP monochrome sensor is designed to give the P10 Plus’ photographs more detail and brightness, while the 12MP camera is designed to capture natural colors.
 Both lenses feature a f/1.8 aperture.
 Just like the front camera, the rear sensors are also equipped with a Portrait mode capable of producing shots with a bokeh effect, much like the photos produced by the iPhone 7 Plus.

 An Engadget report has taken the Huawei P10 Plus on a real-world test of the flagship device’s photographic capabilities.
 While the P10 Plus’ sensors were indeed exceptional, the report stated that the photographs produced by the smartphone were almost identical in quality to the ones that were taken by the Huawei P9, the P10 Plus’ predecessor.
 Apart from this, Engadget‘s real-world test of the P10 Plus also concluded that the device’s Auto mode is a bit moody, taking great shots at some points and taking substandard images in others.